The Persian music of Afghanistan meets Baroque in this acclaimed cross-cultural collaboration with Ensemble Kaboul.

 But now you've broken every vow and line—You were never worthy of this heart of mine.

-DAR DÂMAN-E SAHAR
+DAR DÂMAN-E SAHR

 In the embrace of the desert, unaware of the world,